 It has a one-time price of $79.95, inclusive of all future version upgrades.
 However, for students, it costs $49.95 only.

-The app versions (iOS and Android) cost $4.99.
+The mobile apps(iOS and Android) cost $4.99.

 Movie Magic Screenwriter is perhaps the oldest and most trustworthy screenwriting software, with its first version dating back to 1983.

-This software offers almost identical features and tools to those of FD 11.
-However, the only point of divergence between the two is that Movie Magic uses a NaviDoc interface that maps out the plot outlines, scenes, notes, and bookmarks on the sidebar.
+This software offers almost all the features and tools similar to those of Final Draft 11.
+However, the only point of divergence between the two is that Movie Magic Screenwriter uses a NaviDoc interface that maps out the plot outlines, scenes, notes, and bookmarks on the sidebar.